-The following table sets out the aggregate fees billed by the Corporation's external auditor, PricewaterhouseCoopers LLC, in each of the last two fiscal years for the category of fees described:
+The following table sets out the aggregate fees billed by the Corporation's external auditors, PricewaterhouseCoopers LLC (for the period covering January 1, 2010 through December 6, 2021, inclusive) and Antares Professional Corporation (for the period covering December 7, 2021 through December 31, 2021, inclusive), in each of the last two fiscal years for the category of fees described:

-2020 2019
+2021 - Antares 2021 - 2020 -

+Professional Corporation PricewaterhouseCoopers PricewaterhouseCoopers

-Audit Fees (1) C\$120,957 C\$124,000
+Audit Fees(1) 129,625 - C\$120,957

-Audit-Related Fees(2) C\$6,000 C\$6,000
+Audit-Related Fees(2) - - C\$6,000

-Tax Fees(3) C\$14,500 C\$13,000
+Tax Fees(3) - 15,515 C\$14,500

 All Other Fees - -

-- The services comprising the fees under this category consisted of those matters related to the preparation of the Corporation's annual audited financial statements for the years ended December 31, 2020 and 2019. - (2) The fees set forth in this category consisted of fees charged by the Corporation's auditors in connection with review engagements of interim financial statements. - (3) The services comprising the fees under this category consisted of tax advice and compliance, which included the preparation and filing of annual tax returns.
+- (1) The services comprising the fees under this category consisted of those matters related to the preparation of the Corporation's annual audited financial statements for the years ended December 31, 2021 and 2020. - (2) The fees set forth in this category consisted of fees charged by the Corporation's auditors in connection with review engagements of interim financial statements. - (3) The services comprising the fees under this category consisted of tax advice and compliance, which included the preparation and filing of annual tax returns.